sydneywilby/HackShef9Final/README.md

 ### What is it?

 A secure remote monitoring system for fires, especially wildfires utilising TensorFlow, MongoDB and Auth0.
-Old devices can be turned into fire recognition sensors and accessed easily using the simple and secure web portal.
+Old devices can be turned into fire recognition sensors and accessed easily using the simple web portal.

 ### How to use it